PalanSecpw/ConsoleKE/README.md

 # ConsoleKE
 Console version of Kade Engine.
-I will publicate here in a day or two.
+I will publicate the files here in a day or two.